What is VCL? - Varnish Software

 What is VCL?

-Varnish Configuration Language (VCL) is a domain-specific language designed for use inside of Varnish Cache.
-VCL allows users to configure Varnish Cache exactly how they see fit.
+Varnish Configuration Language (VCL) is a domain-specific language designed for use in Varnish.
+VCL allows users to configure Varnish exactly how they see fit.
 It gives total control of content caching policies, HTTP behavior, and routing.
-When a VCL configuration is loaded, Varnish Cache translates the VCL code to C and compiles it to a shared object, which is then dynamically linked back into Varnish Cache.
+When a VCL configuration is loaded, Varnish translates the VCL code to C and compiles it to a shared object, which is then dynamically linked back into Varnish.

-VMODs are Varnish Cache modules that add new functionality to VCL.
-A VMOD is a shared library written in C, which is loaded into Varnish Cache and then callable from VCL.
-VMODs are one of the factors that make Varnish Cache and VCL so effective.
-VMODs can introduce a wide variety of new features and functionality to Varnish Cache, greatly increasing the power of VCL.
+VMODs are Varnish modules that add new functionality to VCL.
+A VMOD is a shared library written in C, which is loaded into Varnish and then callable from VCL.
+VMODs are one of the factors that make Varnish and VCL so effective.
+VMODs can introduce a wide variety of new features and functionality to Varnish, greatly increasing the power of VCL.